 Do you stay in touch with other the University of Plymouth alumni or lecturers?

 Because of the widespread nature of careers in the ambulance service, many of my course mates now work in different areas of the country.
 I obviously see my closest friends regularly, but it can be very difficult to stay in regular contact with.
 However, the lecturers are very keen for paramedic alumni to remain affiliated with the University and eager to see graduates return, to see how they’re getting on in their own careers and for occasional teaching opportunities.
 I also try to keep in touch with my mentor and colleagues from my old ambulance station and occasionally drop in to see how they are doing.

-I would definitely recommend studying and training as a Paramedic at Plymouth University.
+I would definitely recommend studying and training as a Paramedic at the University of Plymouth.
 The paramedic course is thoroughly comprehensive with many different aspects of the role covered in detail.
 The course is also very cohesive, with strong bonds formed between students, respective cohorts, and the teaching staff who work tirelessly to provide excellent tuition and support.
-All this really helps Plymouth University to stand out as a place to study Paramedicine, with the programme’s continued accreditation by the Health and Care Professions Council and endorsement by the College of Paramedics, testament to this fact.
+All this really helps the University of Plymouth to stand out as a place to study Paramedicine, with the programme’s continued accreditation by the Health and Care Professions Council and endorsement by the College of Paramedics, a testament to this fact.